 Multicast packet is initially sent to all hosts in the network.
 PIM DM relies on Reverse Path Multicasting (RPM) in which multicast packet is forwarded if the receiving interface is the one used to forward unicast packets to the source of the packet.
 If not, the packet is dropped.
 This mechanism prevents forwarding loops from occurring.
 The multicast packet is then forwarded out on all other interfaces.
-This flooding behaviour is similar to DVMRP but PIM Dense Mode uses explicit trigger grafts/prunes to manage its source-based acyclic tree.
+PIM Dense Mode uses explicit trigger grafts/prunes to manage its source-based acyclic tree.
 Routers that do not have any interested hosts then send PIM Prune messages to remove themselves from the tree.
 Note that grafts are messages sent towards known sources and used by new members to add themselves onto an existing distribution tree.
 Prunes are messages sent toward a source by a router when it wants to leave the distribution tree.